sunniesnow/sunniesnow/help.md

 When it is `true`, the circles will move with the notes.
 When it is `false`, the circles will not move with the notes.

+##### Disable ornamental effects
+{:#disable-ornament}

+- **Setting id**: `disable-ornament`.
+- **Possible values**: `true`, `false`.

+This setting is used to disable the ornamental effects of the game.
+Ornamental effects include:

+- changes in speed specified by the chart,
+- changes in opacity, size, position, rotation, etc. of notes, background patterns, etc,
+- special changes to HUDs specified by the chart,
+- shader effects.

 ### Audio settings

 #### SE (note hit sound effects)